xiaonilee/xiaonilee.github.io/content/post/GDC.md

     [1] 2
     ```

-  - Details of the First Node and second Node
+  - Details of the First Node and second Node.

     ```r
     # Exract the root node form the xml file.